xavierfoucrier/instacam/DOCUMENTATION.md

 Minimum: `0`
 Maximum: `100`

-The volume option allows you to **adapt the volume of the microphone**.
+The volume property allows you to **adapt the volume of the microphone**.
 By default, Instacam sets the volume to 100.
 Note that you can set the volume at **any time** as soon as the camera is ready.

 #### mirror
 Type: `Boolean`